awsdocs/aws-transit-gateway-guide/doc_source/multicast-sharing.md

 ## Identifying a shared multicast domain<a name="sharing-identify"></a>

-Owners and consumers can identify shared multicast domains using the \*Amazon VPC Console and AWS CLI
+Owners and consumers can identify shared multicast domains using the \*Amazon Virtual Private Cloud Console and AWS CLI

-**To identify a shared multicast domain using the \*Amazon VPC Console**
+**To identify a shared multicast domain using the \*Amazon Virtual Private Cloud Console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.